Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Positive definiteness of the Hessian

-For complex vacua, the positive definiteness conditions of the Hessian (\ref{Hessianc}) require that all seven leading principal minors be greater than zero.
-Due to the complex structure, we can only explicitly provide the first four conditions.
+For complex vacua, positive-definiteness of the Hessian (\ref{Hessianc}) requires that all seven leading principal minors be strictly positive.
+Because of the complexity of the structure, we can explicitly provide only the first four conditions.

-For C-N-2, the conditions that its first four leading principal minors of the Hessian be greater than zero are identical to the four positive definiteness conditions for R-N-2 given in (\ref{RN2}), but with the elements $a_{ij}$ therein replaced by:
+For C-N-2, the requirements that its first four leading principal minors of the Hessian be positive are identical to the four positive-definiteness conditions for R-N-2 given in (\ref{RN2}), except that the elements $a_{ij}$ therein are replaced by:

-For C-N-3a, the first four positive definiteness conditions are identical to those for R-N-2 given in (\ref{RN2}), but with the elements $a_{ij}$ therein replaced by:
+For C-N-3a, the first four conditions for positive definiteness are identical to those for R-N-2 given in (\ref{RN2}), but the elements $a_{ij}$ therein are replaced by:

-For C-N-3b, the first four positive definiteness conditions are identical to those for R-N-2 given in (\ref{RN2}), but with the elements $a_{ij}$ therein replaced by:
+For C-N-3b, the first four positive definiteness conditions are identical to those for R-N-2, given in (\ref{RN2}), except that the elements $a_{ij}$ are replaced by:

-For C-N-3c, the first four positive definiteness conditions are identical to those for R-N-2 given in (\ref{RN2}), but with the elements $a_{ij}$ therein replaced by:
+For C-N-3c, the first four conditions for positive definiteness are identical to those for R-N-2, as given in (\ref{RN2}), except that the elements $a_{ij}$ are replaced by: